Extending the Biswas--Chatterjee--Sen model with nonconformists and inflexibles: Introduction

-The kinetic model of opinion dynamics proposed by Biswas, Chatterjee and Sen (BChS) \cite{Biswas_2012,Sen_2012} was originally formulated in both versions: continuous and discrete.
+The kinetic model of opinion proposed by Biswas, Chatterjee and Sen (BChS) \cite{Biswas_2012,Sen_2012} was originally formulated in both versions: continuous and discrete.
 Soon after its introduction, the BChS model was followed by several modifications \cite{Crokidakis_2014a,Crokidakis_2014b} with the most recent presented in References~\onlinecite{Oliveira_2025,Vieira_2024,Oliveira_2024,Biswas_2024} (see also References~\onlinecite{Biswas_2023,Goswami_2015} for reviews).

 In the BChS model, the interactions can take positive or negative values.
-In this paper, we enrich the BChS model with inflexibles and nonconformists.
-Nonconformists are agents who go against the opinion they are supposed to take, and inflexibles are agents who never change their own opinion, but can influence others.
+In this paper, we enrich the BChS model with inflexibles and anticonformists.
+Inflexibles are agents who never change their own opinion but can influence others, and anticonformists are those who go against the opinion of others.

-In this context, it can be mentioned that agents having negative interaction in the BChS model have been interpreted as contrarians in a previous study \cite{Crokidakis_2014a}, however, we introduce nonconformists as an independent source of noise, irrespective of the type of interaction they have.
+In this context, it can be mentioned that negative interaction in the BChS model has been misinterpreted as the presence of contrarian behavior in a previous study \cite{Crokidakis_2014a}.
+However, in the BChS model, negative interactions are stochastically chosen during each interaction without identifying specific agents to have contrarian behavior in the sense that they have negative interactions all the time.
+In the model considered in the present paper, the presence of anticonformists (sometimes also called contrarians) provides an independent, additional source of noise, such agents necessarily go against the opinion of the agents they interact with.

-Using both mean-field theory calculations and direct Monte Carlo simulation results, we show how the fraction of nonconformists and the fraction of inflexibles separately influence the original model results.
-We consider both, discrete and continuous spectrum of opinions.
-Also various variants of disorder (annealed or quenched) are considered.
-For annealed disorder, every actor decides to behave as nonconformists (or inflexibles) with a given probability corresponding to the assumed fraction of them in the society.
-For quenched disorder, the positions of inflexibles and nonconformists are fixed at the network and their fractions are the model control parameters.
+Using both mean-field theory calculations and Monte Carlo simulation results, we show how the fraction of anticonformists and the fraction of inflexibles separately influence the original model results.
+We consider both a discrete and a continuous spectrum of opinions.
+In addition, various variants of the disorder (annealed or quenched) are considered.
+For an annealed disorder, every actor decides to behave as anticonformists (or inflexibles) with a given probability corresponding to the assumed fraction of them in the society.
+For quenched disorder, the identification (and technically also position in the network) of inflexibles and anticonformists is fixed.
+In both cases, the fraction of the anticonformist (or inflexibles) acts as a model control parameter.

-Some ways of introduction of the inflexibles may shift the original curve of the order parameter versus noise level towards higher values of the order parameter.
-As a result, the disordered phase is removed from the system.
+Some ways of introduction of the inflexibles may shift the original curve of the order parameter versus noise level towards higher values of the order parameter and may remove the disordered phase altogether from the system.